-As for wristguards, these can be tricky to put on.
+As for wrist guards, these can be tricky to put on.
 Make sure to wear the left piece on the left hand and the right on the right hand.
 Trial and error works best here.

-Most wristguards typically feature three straps, one long one and two short ones.
+Most wrist guards typically feature three straps, one long one and two short ones.
 Hold the longest strap and wrap all the way around your wrist and then deal with the top and lower straps.

-How to Get Up With Rollerblades On
+How to Get Up on Rollerblades

-This can be a little tricky and it’s easy to fall over, but you have adequate protection so, no worries.
-At this point, you’re kind of like squatting on one leg.
-Now, do likewise with the other leg, and the position you’re in now is the frog position or kangaroo squat.
+This can be a little tricky and it’s easy to fall over, but you have adequate protection, so no worries.
+You’re kind of squatting on one leg.
+Now, do likewise with the other leg, and the position you’re in now is the frog squat.

-How to Stand and Balance on Rollerblades
+How to Balance on Inline Skates Without Falling Over

 If you stand with the toes of your skates facing each other, you’ll likely start rolling backward uncontrollably.
 You might end up hitting your head bad.
 And if your skates are pointing outward at an angle, chances are you’ll start rolling forward when you’re not ready, yet.

-How to Fall Safely When Riding Inline Skates
+How to Fall Safely On Inline Skates